jakshin/yazpt/README.md

   * Whether the workspace is dirty at all, i.e. has any pending additions/modifications/deletions, and
   * Whether I have any items locked.

-  Command-line tools for TFVC exist - a `TF.exe` ships with Visual Studio for Windows, and on other platforms there's a CLI tool called [TEE-CLC](https://github.com/microsoft/team-explorer-everywhere) - but they run far too slowly to be used while generating a prompt, so instead yazpt parses a couple of TFVC's data files itself (`properties.tf1` and `pendingchanges.tf1`).
+  Command-line tools for TFVC exist - a `TF.exe` ships with Visual Studio for Windows, and on other platforms there's a CLI tool called [TEE-CLC](https://github.com/microsoft/team-explorer-everywhere) - but they run far too slowly to be used while generating a prompt, so instead yazpt parses a couple of TFVC's binary data files itself (`properties.tf1` and `pendingchanges.tf1`).

   The `yazpt_explain_tfvc` explainer function shows the details.

-  Note that yazpt's TFVC support is disabled by default, and needs to be <a href="#enabling-subversion-andor-team-foundation-version-control">enabled</a>.
+  Note that yazpt's TFVC support is disabled by default, and needs to be [enabled](#enabling-subversion-andor-team-foundation-version-control).
   <p align="center">•</p>